m5t0/fide2024/readme.md

 		- test code for ...(this is a dummy file)

 ## Usage
-I'll explain how to build on kaggle notebook.
+I'll explain how to build this code.
+Please be care that I used a modified version of Makefile in Stockfish when building this code on the kaggle notebook.
 Please download this repository and run the following commands to build the source code.

 1. `cd ./(the path of this repository)`